galacean/platform-adapter/README.md

 - `--o`, `--output`: The output directory for the build result.
 Default to the name field in package.json.
 - `--p`, `--platform`: Specify the platform to build, e.g. `wechat`.
 Default to `wechat`.
 - `--app`: Specify the app to build, e.g. `minigame` and `miniprogram`.
 Default to `minigame`.
-- `--extralWASM`: Specify the extra wasm configuration for your build.
-[See more about extralWASM](#--extralwasm-parameter-reference)
+- `--extraWASM`: Specify the extra wasm configuration for your build.
+[See more about extraWASM](#--extrawasm-parameter-reference)
 - `--sourcemap`: Enable sourcemap generation.
 Default to `false`.
 - `--minify`: Enable minify generation.
 Default to `false`.
 - `--v`, `--visualizer`: Enable visualize build result.
 You can find them under the path of $project/.trash and remove them safely.
 Default to `false`.